 Professional engineering assessment is essential before selecting or installing optical temperature sensors for critical applications.
 Consult qualified instrumentation engineers, review manufacturer technical documentation, and conduct application-specific testing to verify sensor performance meets your requirements.

-Temperature measurement accuracy depends on proper installation, calibration, hali ya mazingira, na mazoea ya matengenezo.
+Temperature measurement accuracy depends on proper installation, urekebishaji, hali ya mazingira, na mazoea ya matengenezo.
 Published specifications represent typical performance under ideal conditions and may not reflect actual field results.
 Verify sensor capabilities through independent testing or pilot installations before full-scale deployment.

-Manufacturer names, product designations, and company information presented herein are current as of publication date but subject to change through mergers, upatikanaji, and market evolution.
+Manufacturer names, product designations, and company information presented herein are current as of publication date but subject to change through mergers, acquisitions, and market evolution.
 Verify current product availability and specifications directly with manufacturers before making procurement decisions.

 This guide does not constitute engineering advice, product endorsement, or warranty of fitness for any particular purpose.
-Users assume all responsibility for sensor selection, Usakinishaji, operesheni, na matengenezo.
+Users assume all responsibility for sensor selection, ufungaji, operesheni, na matengenezo.
 Always follow applicable electrical codes, kanuni za usalama, and manufacturer instructions when working with temperature monitoring equipment.

 Safety warning: High-voltage electrical equipment poses serious injury and death risks.
 Only qualified, trained personnel should install or service sensors on energized conductors.
 Follow all lockout-tagout procedures, maintain proper clearances, and use appropriate personal protective equipment as required by applicable safety standards.